-We're not out of the woods yet with COVID-19, and the need for sound financial planning as clear as it's ever been.
+We're not out of the woods yet with COVID-19, and the need for sound financial planning is as clear as it's ever been.
 The news is telling us that the "second wave" is here.
 As the virus continues to spread throughout the world, we all continue adjusting to lifestyle changes in an effort to control the spread.
 Even though there are a lot of complex factors we cannot control, practicing social distancing and creating new routines to remain physically and psychologically healthy are actions we can take through the pandemic.

 Practically every part of our lives has been affected by the coronavirus pandemic, including the economy.
 While we cannot control the fact that businesses have temporarily closed, temporarily re-opened, and the market is volatile, we can control our personal finances – by adjusting our spending or simply being more thoughtful about our spending decisions.
 Sometimes it's reviewing the basics or remembering the little things that can make the biggest impact.